 Step 4 - Apply half a capful of our Tough Love Stain Remover directly to the stain, massage in gently with your fingers or our Natural Sea Sponge, and then leave to soak in warm water for one hour.
 If the stain has faded but not totally disappeared, then repeat.

 Step 5 - Once you're sure the stains have gone, you can continue to wash baby clothes as normal.
 Top tip: you can add a small amount of stain remover to your machine wash load to brighten light coloured garments too.

 How To Wash Baby Clothes - General Care Advice

 To help the longevity of the garments, you should wash baby clothes at low temperatures.
 (Well, we say you should wash all clothes at low temperatures!)
-Luckily, our Eco Wash for Baby Detergent is designed to both help bust stains, while being delicate on your little one’s skin, even at 30 degrees.
+Luckily, our Baby Detergent is designed to both help bust stains, while being delicate on your little one’s skin, even at 30 degrees.
 Top tip: Washing printed clothes inside out will help protect the design and keep it looking new for longer.

 Furthermore, we recommend air drying your baby’s clothes.
 Not only does this help avoid washing machine wear-and-tear, and any warping or shrinkage, it’s better for your energy bill, and the planet!
 Another top tip, air dry white or light garments in direct sunlight, to make use of the natural bleaching properties of the sun’s UV rays.